Michael Griffin (Irish priest): Life

+Legacy

 Griffin was most likely killed by the Auxiliary Division of the Royal Irish Constabulary (RIC).
 Due to his known Irish republican sympathies, he would have been a target for reprisal killing by Crown forces, who had already committed several such killings in Galway in the preceding months.
-He had given the last rites to IRA volunteer Seamus Quirke, who was shot and killed by the RIC on 9 September 1920, and took part in the funeral mass for Sinn Féin councillor and local businessman Michael Walsh, who was killed by a group of armed men "with English accents" who claimed to be "English secret service men" on 19 October 1920, just weeks before Griffin was murdered.
+He had given the last rites to IRA volunteer Seamus Quirke, who was shot and killed by the RIC on 9 September 1920, and took part in the funeral Mass for Sinn Féin councillor and local businessman Michael Walsh, who was killed by a group of armed men "with English accents" who claimed to be "English secret service men" on 19 October 1920, just weeks before Griffin was murdered.

+According to IRA veteran Jack Feehan, Barna schoolmaster and police informant Patrick Joyce was widely believed to have given up Father Griffin's name to British security forces.
+For being a British spy, according to Feehan, Joyce has been abducted and shot by the IRA on 15 October 1920 and buried secretly.
+Patrick Joyce's body was only located in Furbo, near Barna, in July 1998.

 The leader of the Irish Parliamentary Party, Joseph Devlin, raised the issue of Griffin's disappearance in the British House of Commons, claiming "it is clear that it was the officers of the Crown who have kidnapped this clergyman."
 In response, the Chief Secretary for Ireland Sir Hamar Greenwood described Griffin to the House of Commons as "an extreme Sinn Feiner" who allegedly "told his congregation that some among them were as bad as the "Black and Tans."
-However, Greenwood professed ignorance as to the involvement of the Auxiliary Division in Griffin's disappearance, stating "I do not believe for a moment that this priest has been kidnapped by any of the forces of the Crown.
+However, Greenwood professed ignorance as to the involvement of the Auxiliary Division in Griffin's disappearance, stating, "I do not believe for a moment that this priest has been kidnapped by any of the forces of the Crown.
 It is obviously a stupid thing that no forces of the Crown would do."
 Devlin quickly retorted "[t]hat is just what they would do."
 Another Irish Member of Parliament, Jeremiah McVeagh, openly accused Greenwood of complicity, claiming "[i]t was your own men, your minions, who committed the murder.
 You know it."
-After his resignation, the former commander of the Auxiliary Division, Frank Percy Crozier, subsequently admitted to the press "that Auxiliaries had murdered Father Griffin".
+After resigning in protest over political interference in his efforts to Court martial his subordinates who violated the laws and customs of war, the former commander of the Auxiliary Division, Frank Percy Crozier, told the press "that Auxiliaries had murdered Father Griffin".

+Another alleged participant was William Joyce, who later became known as "Lord Haw-Haw" for collaborating with Nazi Germany during World War II.
+Joyce's role was to act as a lure, asking Griffin to make a sick call and leave his home.

-A group of enthusiasts gathered together in Galway in the spring of 1948 to form a football club and they decided unanimously to name the club "Father Griffins".
+A group of enthusiasts gathered together in Galway in the spring of 1948 to form a Gaelic football club and they decided unanimously to name the club "Father Griffins".
 There is also a road in Galway City called "Father Griffin Road".